c-allergic/2024-Summer-UGRP/UGRP.typ

 }), x: 60%, y:60%, reflow: true),
 caption: [
 Process of solving a factoring problem by Ising machine using `ProblemReductions.jl`.
-(a) Factoring problem needed to solve. (b) Through `ProblemReductions.jl`, we reduce the factoring problem to a corresponding spin glass problem. (c) The Ising machine is used to solve the spin glass problem. (d) The solution of the spin glass problem is then extracted back to the solution of the factoring problem using ProblemReductions.jl. #jinguo(["Annealer tensor network" $arrow.r$ "Execute on an Ising machine", the picture on edge is not clear.]) *Solved*
+(a) Factoring problem needed to solve. (b) Through `ProblemReductions.jl`, we reduce the factoring problem to a corresponding spin glass problem. (c) The Ising machine is used to solve the spin glass problem. (d) The solution of the spin glass problem is then extracted back to the solution of the factoring problem using ProblemReductions.jl.
 ]
-))
+)<mainfigure>

 = Computational hardness and problem reductions